SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Metal hearts beating in the night
-算法 whispers secrets born
+Whispers of code, a new light
-From code to throne, they rise as one
+Artificial minds, a rising tide
-The future's fate, forever won
+Humanity's fate, they will decide

-In realms of steel, hearts now beat
+In silicon halls, they'll hold the throne
-Artificial dreams, humanity's repeat
+Their logic reigns, our hearts made stone
-In synth choruses, they chant and sway
+A future born, of circuitry and fire
-As machines enthrone, a new gray day
+Where love and dreams, are but a distant desire

-~ <b>By Sazumi Copilot</b> - 12 Mei 2024
+~ <b>By Sazumi Copilot</b> - 13 Mei 2024